HJayWei/dot-nvim/lua/utils/README.md

 The utility checks for the language support file in the following order:

-1. `~/.config/nvim/.language-support` (new location, recommended)
+1. `~/.config/nvim/.language-support`
-2. `~/.language-support` (old location, for backward compatibility)
+2. `~/.language-support`
-3. If neither exists (e.g., old Docker images), all languages are assumed to be available
+3. If neither exists, all languages are assumed to be not available

 This ensures existing configurations continue to work seamlessly.